katariyaVivek/Fake-Review-Detection-NLP/README.md

 Our system employs a multi-faceted approach to detect fake reviews, comprising six checks:

-1.Dual-view reviews
+1. Dual-view reviews

-2.Reviews from the same user promoting or demoting a brand
+2. Reviews from the same user promoting or demoting a brand

-3.Reviews from the same IP address promoting or demoting a brand
+3. Reviews from the same IP address promoting or demoting a brand

-4.Flooded reviews from the same user
+4. Flooded reviews from the same user

-5.Similar reviews posted in the same time frame
+5. Similar reviews posted in the same time frame

-6.Reviews with minimal text using Latent Semantic Analysis (LSA)
+6. Reviews with minimal text using Latent Semantic Analysis (LSA)

 ## Installation

-1.Python 3 or above for the machine learning model
+1. Python 3 or above for the machine learning model

-2.Jupyter Notebook for the machine learning model
+2. Jupyter Notebook for the machine learning model

-3.Visual Studio Code for improved code readability for the full-stack product review app
+3. Visual Studio Code for improved code readability for the full-stack product review app

-4.Node.js and MongoDB for the full-stack application
+4. Node.js and MongoDB for the full-stack application

 ## Running the ML Model Locally